 How to trellis moonflower vines

 Moonflower vines are overachievers and will reach a mature length of 20-feet.
-The vines will twine their way around anything near them, so it’s a great idea to provide a trellis or other support system for them to climb on.
+The entire plant will twine their way around anything near them, so it’s a great idea to provide a trellis or other support system for them to climb on.
 I personally love this garden obelisk from Amazon, and it is super cost efficient and beautiful!

 Along a fence, up a porch post, or across an arbor or pergola are also some great ideas for providing support to long moonflower vines.
 They are such stunning blooms, that wherever you decide to grow your moonflowers, they’ll be beautiful.